Zel-hub7/vet-clinic/README.md

 # 📖 Vet Clinic <a name="about-project"></a>

-The "Vet Clinic" project involves setting up a PostgreSQL database to manage information about animals in a veterinary clinic.
+The "Vet Clinic" project is a database that manages data about vet clinic.

 ## 🛠 Built With <a name="built-with"></a>